 Hertfordshire Chorus, directed by David Temple, is one of the finest large choirs in the country, with 130 members of all ages from across Hertfordshire, surrounding counties and London.
 We offer a high standard of music in a fun and friendly atmosphere.

-Our repertoire is varied; recent programmes have included Elgar's The Kingdom, Handel's Messiah, Bach's Magnificat, Berlioz’s Te Deum and Vaughan Williams’ Serenade to Music as well as Tippett’s A Child of our Time, Bruckner’s Mass in E Minor and songs by Morten Lauridsen and Eric Whitacre.
+Our repertoire is very varied.
+As well as performing our own commissions, recent programmes have included Elgar's The Kingdom, Handel's Messiah, Bach's Magnificat, Berlioz’s Te Deum and Vaughan Williams’ Serenade to Music as well as Tippett’s A Child of our Time, Bruckner’s Mass in E Minor and songs by Morten Lauridsen and Eric Whitacre.

-We sing in some of the top venues in the UK, with appearances in the Royal Albert Hall, the Royal Festival Hall, Barbican Hall, Birmingham’s Symphony Hall and The Sage Gateshead, as well as concerts in and around Hertfordshire, including St Albans Cathedral.
+We sing in some of the top venues in the UK, with appearances in the Royal Albert Hall, the Royal Festival Hall, Barbican Hall, Queen Elizabeth Hall and Sage Gateshead, as well as concerts in and around Hertfordshire, including St Albans Cathedral.

-We have a special fund to commission new music, maintaining and developing choral singing for the future.
-We are particularly proud of the work we do with children, to help encourage the next generation of choral singers and music enthusiasts.
+We have a fund to commission new music, maintaining and developing choral singing for the future.
+We are particularly proud of the work we do with children and young people, to help encourage the next generation of choral singers and music enthusiasts.

 Click here or on the button to hear us on YouTube

-Our accompanist, Charles Andrews, is Associate Director of Music at All Saints, Margaret Street.
-He studied piano and organ at the Royal College of Music with John Barstow, John Blakely, David Graham and Sophie-Véronique Cauchefer-Choplin, with the support of a Douglas & Kyra Downie Award.
-He was the recipient of the Harold Darke Memorial Prize for organ.
+Our accompanist Charles Andrews is Associate Director of Music at All Saints, Margaret Street.
+He studied at the Royal College of Music with David Graham and Sophie-Véronique Cauchefer-Choplin, with the aid of a Douglas & Kyra Downie Award.
+The RCM awarded Charles the Harold Darke Memorial Prize for organ.